ReproNim/module-reproducible-basics/index.md

 are in the heart of establishing and efficiently using common generic
 resources: command line shell, version control systems (for code and data), and distribution package managers.
-It is very unlikely that you have managed to avoid completely in your prior research activities, but it is possible that you have under-utilized the power they are providing.
+It is very unlikely that you have managed to avoid those tools completely in your prior research activities, but it is possible that you have under-utilized the power they are providing.
 Gaining additional skills in any of those topics could help you to not only become more efficient in your day-to-day research activities, but